 8. It's powered by a great content management system

 The elements of a good school website extend from an eye-catching and accessible design to the content that fills it and the platform that supports it.
-These pieces are woven tightly together, and it's essential that all of them are taken into consideration for your school or district website in 2021 and beyond.
+These pieces are woven tightly together, and it's essential that all of them are taken into consideration for your school or district website.